 «ALS is one of the most devastating human diseases and new therapies are urgently needed that can affect its underlying biology.»

 Amyotrophic lateral sclerosis (ALS) is a devastating neurodegenerative disease marked by the degeneration of motor neurons in the spinal cord and brain resulting in progressing paralysis and death.
-There is no known cure for the disease, which affects about 15,000 individuals in Europe and the US every year.
-In absence of effective treatment, patients survive on average only two to five years following their diagnosis.
-The worldwide population of ALS patients is estimated at 450,000.
+In absence of effective treatment, patients survive on average two to five years following their diagnosis.
+The worldwide population of ALS patients is estimated 450,000.

-For the treatment of ALS, Neurimmune scientists generated a new class of recombinant human monoclonal antibodies targeting specific misfolded forms of superoxide dismutase 1 (SOD1).
-Misfolded SOD1 accumulates in both familial and sporadic ALS, suggesting a generalized role as a drug target for ALS.
-Neurimmune’s lead candidate is highly effective at therapeutic doses in independent transgenic models of ALS.
-Chronic antibody treatment significantly reduces SOD1 pathology and rescues spinal cord motor neurons resulting in less muscle atrophy, improved motor functions and increased survival times.
-In 2013 Neurimmune entered into a collaboration with ALS Therapy Development Institute, Cambridge, MA (www.als.net) to advance the program towards clinical development.
+Misfolded SOD1 accumulates in spinal cord and brain of patients with ALS, suggesting a role as a drug target.
+Neurimmune’s SOD1 lead antibody is highly effective at therapeutic doses in transgenic models of ALS: Chronic antibody treatment significantly reduces SOD1 pathology and rescues spinal cord motor neurons, resulting in less muscle atrophy, improved motor functions and increased survival times.

 Neurimmune co-founded and co-financed the subsidiary AL-S Pharma AG to develop the SOD1 antibody AP-101 (NI005) to clinical proof-of-concept in collaboration with TVM Capital Life Science and Lilly's Chorus unit.